 Disclaimer: I receive a small commission from some of the links on this page.

-The San Jose Earthquakes soccer season runs from March to October with some preseason games in February.
-They host 17 home games every year.
+The San Jose Earthquakes soccer season runs from April to November (in 2021) with some preseason games in February.
+They host 17 home games this year.

 The best place to look for tickets to the San Jose Earthquakes soccer games is on Ticketmaster.
 They are the official seller of tickets to these games.
 Click here to visit Ticketmaster and find tickets.

 Scroll down to the stadium map below for a look at seating at the games.